-Most retirees who rely solely on Social Security benefits for their retirement income don’t have to worry about paying federal income tax on their monthly payments.
-However, Social Security recipients with other sources of taxable income—such as wages, pensions, traditional IRA and 401(k) accounts, or rental income—probably have to pay taxes on a portion of their Social Security benefits.
+Generally speaking, retirees relying solely on Social Security for income often don’t have to worry about federal taxes on these benefits.
+However, if you have other sources of taxable income, such as wages, pensions, withdrawals from traditional IRAs or 401(k)s, or earnings from rental properties, expect to pay taxes on a portion of your Social Security income.

 But determining how much of your Social Security benefits are subject to federal taxes is not always easy.
 You need to run through some calculations to figure that out.